watcol/drake/README.md

 # Walnut
-Walnut is an simple, programmable, human-readable, and obvious configuration language.
+Walnut is a simple, programmable, and human-readable, configuration language.

 ## Features